#1 A different kind of isekai

 As punishment for living such a privileged and selfish life, this unnamed man is reincarnated as a little German girl in an alternate history version of our world.
 It’s the early 20th century and the country, referred to as “The Empire”, is wrecked by poverty and hardship.
 Tanya grows up in an nunnery struggling to get by, until the country is plunged into war with its neighbors and Tanya enlists.

-It has enough familiar elements to make it easy to understand the context of the story by comparing it to real-world parallels, while also offering enough variation to still surprise the viewer.
+Saga of Tanya the Evil has enough familiar elements to make comparing the setting to real-world parallels easy, while also offering enough variation to still surprise the viewer.

 #2 Loli at war